fps697608/elasticsearch-immersionday/README.md

 Open up the `template.yaml` file, which is the SAM template.
 This file tells AWS SAM to setup an API gateway and to deploy the current directory as a lambda.

 Update the `domain` environment variable to match your Elasticsearch clusters' domain URL.
+Then, update the account number in the ROLE ARN to match your account number.

+Note: You can get your Accout number by running this CLI Command: `aws sts get-caller-identity`

 Head over to the AWS console, open up the S3 console page, and create a new bucket - give it a unique name like: `johns-aws-artifacts`

 Now that you've created an S3 bucket, we're going to use that bucket to host our code builds.

-Open up the `deploy.sh` file, and update the S3_Bucket variable to match your new S3 bucket name.
+Open up the `deploy.sh` file, and update the S3_Bucket variable to match your new S3 bucket name

 After doing that, you can execute that file to package + deploy the Lambda + API Gateway: `./deploy.sh`